ajpsp5/ethos-auto-miner/README.md

 Common Mistakes
 ----
 - Why isn't ethos-auto-miner mining?
-   - Make sure to change the **rigname** (f72a8a) attribute in the config to the rigname displayed in your ethos panel?
+   - Make sure to change the **rigname** (f72a8a) attribute in the config to the rigname displayed in your ethos panel.
 - Why am I not recieving any notification emails?
    - Make sure to replace the sample **notification email** (fake_email@test.com) attribute in the `config.json` with the email you want to recieve notifications.
 You can also list emails using a comma separator like so: `bob.mining@test.com, john.doe@test.com`.